-- Press SET up or down and hold to increase or decrease the set speed.
-Release the control when you reach the desired speed. - Press SET up or down and release.
+• Press and hold SET+ or SET-.
+Release the button when you reach the desired speed.

+- Press and release SET+ or SET-.
 The set speed will change in approximately 1 mph (2 km/h) increments. - Press the accelerator pedal or brake pedal until you reach the desired speed.
-Press SET up and release.
+Press and release SET+.

-Canceling the Set Speed
+Canceling a Set Speed

-Press CNCL or tap the brake pedal.
+Tap the brake pedal.
 The set speed will not be erased.

-Resuming the Set Speed
+Resuming a Set Speed